small-logo

 • Insights & News

-Louis represents clients in federal income taxation with an emphasis on a range of tax credits; community development programs; environmental, safety, and health issues; real estate lending, and development; renewable energy; oil and gas; mergers and acquisitions; and the structuring and formation of complex partnerships with tax-exempt, U.S. taxable and foreign investors.
+Louis represents clients in federal income taxation with an emphasis on a range of tax credits (primarily renewable energy); community development programs; environmental, safety, and health issues; real estate lending, and development; oil and gas; mergers and acquisitions; and the structuring and formation of complex partnerships with tax-exempt, U.S. taxable and foreign investors.

 Additionally, Louis has extensive experience structuring various tax-advantaged investments for tax equity investors, and others, including structures for the monetization of real estate related tax credits totaling approximately US$4B, as well as a variety of structured finance transactions.
 These projects have involved low-income housing tax credits, new markets tax credits, and historic tax credits.